 NIMS Skill Standards

 NIMS certifies individual skills against the national standards.
 The NIMS credentialing program requires that the candidate meet both performance and theory requirements.
 Both the performance and knowledge examinations are industry-designed and industry-piloted.
-There are 52 distinct NIMS skill certifications.

 Industry uses the credentials to recruit, hire, place and promote individual workers.
 Training programs use the credentials as performance measures of attainment, often incorporating the credentials as completion requirements.
 The credentials are often the basis for articulation among training programs.